-A Graduate Residence Coordinator or Assistant Director generally will hear first offenses or minor violations of the Student Code of Conduct.
+The Assistant Director of Student Conduct, a Graduate Residence Coordinator or Area Coordinator generally will hear first offenses or minor violations of the Student Code of Conduct.
 During the conference, a discussion will occur as to the student's involvement in the incident and the circumstances surrounding the incident.
 Together, the student and the hearing officer will determine what violations of the Code occurred.
 If a student accepts responsibility for the violations, the remainder of the conference will be spent discussing what sanctions are appropriate.
 The student then signs an agreement with the charges and the proposed sanctions, thus waiving the right to appeal this decision.
 If the student does not accept responsibility for the violations with which they are charged or does not agree with the sanction(s) imposed, the case will then be referred to a different hearing officer or Peer Conduct Board for an administrative hearing.